bobmonsour/11tybundle.dev/content/blog/2024/11ty-bundle-51.md

   - 11ty Bundle
 ---

-_An email version of this blog is available. **[Subscribe here](#newsletter-subscribe)**._

 ---

+### A note from Bob:

 I thought this was going to be a short one, with summer and all, but it grew hair as the week progressed.
 I hope you enjoy it.

+---

+### Highlights

 **Zach's Eleventy Weekly Report №6.** Here's [Zach's Mastodon post](https://fosstodon.org/@eleventy/112751345586792134) where he's been outlining his weekly progress on all things Eleventy, some of which I recap below.